Aitana asked Noemi to tell a little about her life and her experiences from Mozambique.

 Then one day I was looking on Internet and an advert about volunteering in Africa came up.
 I sent an email and after less then an hour I got an answer that I'm more then welcome to do a volunteering program for 14 months for Africa.
 I knew that this was an opportunity that I could not miss - so happen what will, I will do it.

 Meanwhile I had started my Master degree in Mental Health and I wanted to finish it, thinking probably with that degree I will have more knowlege to use as a volunteer in Africa.

-During my studies I had an opportunity to study abroad in Germany and that period challanged me a lot.
-I was lucky enough to meet people from different cultures and suddenly I was surronded by Cameronian and Ugandan people.
-Once when I said about my future plan of going to Africa, their answer shocked me: as they were asking if I wanted to go there to take pictures with the kids or I really wanted to work with development and something useful....because if it was just for pictures, they can ask their cousins and I can take the pictures here, without having to pay for the flight ticket and go there.
+During my studies I had an opportunity to study abroad in Germany and that period challenged me a lot.
+I was lucky enough to meet people from different cultures and suddenly I was surrounded by Cameronian and Ugandan people.
+Once when I mentioned my future plan of going to Africa, their answer shocked me: as they were asking if I wanted to go there to take pictures with the kids or I really wanted to work with development and something useful....because if it was just for pictures, they can ask their cousins and I can take the pictures here, without having to pay for the flight ticket and go there.
 From then on I really wanted to show that my desire to go to Africa is not for pictures on social media but much more.
-I wanted to go and learn from them and give them a helping hand where I can.
+I wanted to go and learn from the people there and give them a helping hand where I can.

 Also back then we had to pay an enrollment fee, that for my pocket was really high and as my family wasn’t really happy with my decision my friends helped me with 20-30 euro each to pay the enrollment for the programme.

 Finally, on 3rd of September 2007 I started my journey to the school in Norway.
 It was the first trip and the first adventure that I made alone and just for myself.

 What was the first thing that led you to this experience?

 I wanted to have some experiences, so that later on I could be a good social worker.
 I knew the theory and had some practice, but I wanted something more.